What Are Carpenter Bees?

 Males carpenter bees cannot sting.
 Females can, but it is very seldom that they will.
 Most carpenter bees you encounter will be male.
 They will fly close by if you wave your hand, causing unnecessary concern.

 Can Carpenter Bees Cause Damage?

-Call Today for a Free Quote
+Call Us Today for a Free Inspection and Quote!

 If you are concerned about carpenter bees, schedule your free inspection today.
 We’ll make sure they aren’t damaging your property and protect you from future infestations.
-We’re based in Jersey City and proudly serve residents in Hudson, Bergen, Essex, and Union Counties.